Blue Moon welcomes Kenosha-Racine artists

 GRAYSLAKE, Ill. — Trace Chiodo is the Blue Moon Gallery’s latest featured guest artist.

-Chiodo was born in Kenosha and is the founder of Racine-based Chiodo Design, an independent design firm located in the historic Racine Ats & Business Center.
+Chiodo was born in Kenosha and is the founder of Racine-based Chiodo Design, an independent design firm located in the historic Racine Arts & Business Center.

 Chiodo has participated in numerous juried and invitational exhibitions.
 His work can be found in many private collections.